 - Official undergraduate/graduate transcripts

-- Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate counseling or psychology course.
+- Writing sample: submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate counseling or psychology course.
 APA style preferred.

 - Two letters of recommendation for graduate study, preferably from former professors or current employer